Mainafrancis/Icon-69/README.md

 # Icon-69
-This is just a simple demo of a portfolio landing page.
+This is just a simple demo of my portfolio landing page.